 We don't feature businesses because they paid us to.
 We feature businesses because they're worth featuring — because there's a real story behind the name, and because people in this community deserve to know about the people and places that are quietly doing things right.

-King Pizza qualifies on every front.
+The Famous & Original King of Pizza qualifies on every front.
 The product is real.
-The owner is one of the good ones.
+The family behind it is one of the good ones.
 And the track record speaks for itself in the only way that matters — a loyal following that comes back, recommends the place to others, and considers it part of what makes South Jersey home.

 If you haven't been in a while, go back.
 If you've never been, now you know.
-And if you're looking for proof that South Jersey still has businesses built on something real — King Pizza is it.
+And if you're looking for proof that South Jersey still has businesses built on something real — this is it.

 The Gazette's rule is simple: we only spotlight businesses we'd actually send our own readers to.
-King Pizza passes that test without question.
-It's been passing it for years.
+The Famous & Original King of Pizza passes that test without question.
+It's been passing it for decades.

 Your Business Deserves a Story Like This